 Would it be safe to say that you’re a local history buff?
 What do you find most fascinating about the history of this area?

-So I find it interesting to think about what this area was like prior to us being here, and how many changes it’s gone through over the years.
-When I started digging for bottles, it really continued my interest in history because I started finding things from the past, and it was neat to hold on to them, and imagine and think about who used them and why.
+I find it interesting to think about what this area was like prior to us being here, and how many changes it’s gone through over the years.
+When I started digging for bottles, it really continued my interest in history because I started finding things from the past, and it was neat to hold on to them, and imagine who used them and why.

 How did you get into bottle digging?
 Where did you find your first bottle?

 So I started out at a really young age liking history and kept pursuing it.
 I found an arrowhead when I was a kid and I wanted to know more about that, so I read up on it.
 I learned about the Ohlone here on the Peninsula.
 And then I found an old bottle when I was twelve, before 280 was built, when I was hiking to the Pulgas Water Temple from my parent’s house in Belmont.
 I found an old dump site with a Model T4 sitting off the road.
 There were cans and bottles and garbage all over.
 Well, it turns out it was a dump for an old homestead that use to sit back in the valley there.

 Before they put the lakes in at Crystal Springs, that was all private land.
 There was a town up there with farms and ranches all along where Crystal Springs is now.
 If you’re heading out Half Moon Bay on 92 and look down, there’s a little boat house still there.
 A stagecoach used to come up from San Mateo, stop at Crystal Springs and then go down the hill to Half Moon Bay.

 I started bringing bottles in for Show & Tell at Ralston.
 Oh man, I used to love Show & Tell.
 The teacher’s husband was a bottle collector and said, “My husband would love these!”
 And he wanted me to take him to the site so he could go bottle digging up there.
 So I did!

 Do you have any other memorable stories from digging bottles?